Header photo by Emerald Owl Productions

 • Sat, Oct 2: ILDA Laser Operator Class, ILDA Advanced Audience Scanning Class (both optional extras).

-• Sun, Oct 3: Golf outing organized by Tim Walsh.
-ILDA LSO course (optional) and user group meetings.
+• Sun, Oct 3: Optional user group meetings.
 Luncheon meeting for ILDA Board.
 In the evening we will meet or be bussed to Emerald Isle, NC for dinner on the beach, followed by a large-scale, public laser spectacular featuring ILDA Award winners and entries.

 • Mon, Oct 4: ILDA General Business Meeting and Advanced Technology Workshop.
 In the evening, the Lase-Off & Laser Jockey competition.